-This prospectus may be made available in electronic format on websites or through other online services maintained by the underwriter, or by its affiliates.
-Other than this prospectus in electronic format, the information on the underwriter's website and any information contained in any other website maintained by the underwriter is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the underwriter, and should not be relied upon by any purchaser of the securities offered pursuant to the registration statement of which this prospectus forms a part.
+This prospectus may be made available in electronic format on websites or through other online services maintained by the underwriters, or by their affiliates.
+Other than this prospectus in electronic format, the information on any of the underwriters' websites and any information contained in any other website maintained by the underwriters is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the underwriters, and should not be relied upon by any purchaser of the securities offered pursuant to the registration statement of which this prospectus forms a part.